wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-xamarin-ios-get-started-offline-data.md

 * Allow end-users to create and modify data even when there is no network access, supporting scenarios with little or no connectivity
 * Sync data across multiple devices and detect conflicts when the same record is modified by two devices

 >[AZURE.NOTE] To complete this tutorial, you need a Azure account.
 If you don't have an account, you can sign up for an Azure trial and get up to 10 free mobile services that you can keep using even after your trial ends.
-For details, see <a href="/pricing/1rmb-trial/?WT.mc_id=AE564AB28" target="_blank">Azure Trial</a>.
+For details, see <a <!-- deleted by customization href="/pricing/1rmb-trial/?WT.mc_id=AE564AB28" target="_blank">Azure --><!-- keep by customization: begin --> href="http://www.windowsazure.cn/pricing/1rmb-trial>Azure <!-- keep by customization: end --> Trial</a>.
 >
 > If this is your first experience with Mobile Services, you should first complete [Get started with Mobile Services].